kyle-tennison/notes/independent study/quantum/Quantum Notes.md

 A given quantum system can be described by a **set** of wave functions.
 These wave functions form a "Hilbert Space," which is a kind of vector space.

 You can think of wave functions as vectors with potentially infinite dimensions.
 Each wave function is a vector in the Hilbert space, and each of them will be linearly independent; these vectors form the basis of that space, and every vector is orthogonal to every other vector.
-So, if there are a large number of wave functions, then there are a large number of dimensions in the Hilbert space.
+> 🤖 (notecheck comment) - In a Hilbert space, vectors (wave functions) are not automatically orthogonal to every other vector.
+Only when an orthonormal basis is chosen do the basis vectors satisfy mutual orthogonality.
+In general, a set of normalized vectors need not be orthogonal unless explicitly constructed to be so.

 #### Bra-Ket Notation